 Your points are most valuable when redeemed for award flights.
 Each point is worth 1 cent when booking award flights on AmexTravel.
 Then, you get back 25% of the redeemed points (up to 250,000 points) for all flights for one airline of choice and any business or first-class flight*.

 You can also transfer your points at a 1:1 ratio to the many airline transfer partners like Delta, Emirates, British Airways, and Singapore Airlines.
-You can also use the Pay Over Time Option, a flexible payment option to help manage cash flow on purchases of $100 or more (terms apply).

 New American Express® Business Gold Card cardholders can earn 70,000 points after spending $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.*

 The annual fee is $295 (See Rates & Fees).

 Because of this and the other perks, the Business Gold is one of the best Amex business cards.